Language schools » Importance of a Language

 When employers and universities look at applicants, they do not start looking at the bottom of the list to see who has done only the minimal amount of requirements necessary or taken the easiest route available, they start at the top of the list and look for those students who have risen above the rest.
 High school students should consider studying at least four years of a foreign language.

 But which language should I study?Spanish is the world's third most spoken language, after Mandarin Chinese and English, and ranks second in terms of native speakers.
 At the end of the 19th century, 60 million people spoke Spanish.
 Today, almost 500 million people worldwide speak Spanish!
 Spanish is one of the easiest foreign languages to learn.
+For childern it's easier to learn a language from the beginning.
+There is even Spanish tutoring for kids.
+It is the perfect way to be fluent in Spanish if our child starts to learn the language soon.
 Much of its vocabulary is similar to English's, and written Spanish is almost completely phonetic: Look at almost any Spanish word and you can tell how it is pronounced.

 French, the language learned by those interested in French Art and History and their integral links to American culture; by those wanting to visit American tourists’ favorite destinations.
 With French you have access to the most widely spoken foreign language in the world after English and they become familiar with a culture that significantly influences our own.
 The French economy is one of the strongest in the world and is increasingly a leader in technological innovation.